This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 make your first stop of the day the visitor center to gather the predicted times for geyser eruptions each day.
 Plan your stops around these times and see how many you can fit in.

 Some of the more popular things to see in the Upper Geyser are:

 - Grotto Geyser (felt like a few mystical creatures were living amongst the caves of this unusual geyser)

 - Giant Geyser

 - Morning Glory Pool

-There’s an 0.8 mile boardwalk that takes you through the basin and up to the outer edge of Grand Prismatic Spring, one of the grandest of Yellowstone sights.
+There’s an 0.8 mile boardwalk that takes you through the basin and up to the outer edge of Grand Prismatic Spring overlook, one of the grandest of Yellowstone sights.

-This begins across the Firehole River to the beginning of the trail where water cascades down over the river bank from the hydrothermal pools above creating a yellow and orange colorful wonder.
+This begins across the Firehole River to the beginning of the trail where water cascades down over the river bank from the hydrothermal pools above creating a yellow and orange colorful natural wonders.